AudiusProject/ethonline-demo/README.md

 Stems is our audio-forward React component library under development.

-As it stands, there are only a few components (Buttons, Modals), but it includes our fonts & color palettes.
+As it stands, there are only a few components (Buttons, Modals, Poups), but it includes our fonts & color palettes if you'd like to hack in style 😎.

 https://github.com/AudiusProject/stems